Delaware judge stays Caesars bankruptcy case

-WILMINGTON, Del.
-(Reuters) - A U.S. Bankruptcy Court judge said on Thursday he would issue a modified stay order that would prevent the operating unit of Caesars Entertainment Corp from moving ahead as planned with its bankruptcy, filed earlier in the day in Chicago.
+WILMINGTON, Del., Jan 15 (Reuters) - A U.S. Bankruptcy Court judge said on Thursday he would issue a modified stay order that would prevent the operating unit of Caesars Entertainment Corp from moving ahead as planned with its bankruptcy, filed earlier in the day in Chicago.

 The operating unit’s bankruptcy plan is opposed by junior noteholders, a group of large hedge funds, who filed an involuntary bankruptcy against the unit on Monday in Delaware.